SRay-2020/MP2---Language-Memory-Game/README.md

 **Test Case 12:** Victory Conditions met

 Landing Page -
-- Expected Behaviour: If all card pairs have been sucessfully matched the game should end, the 'Victory' overlay should be displayed and all cards should be flipped back to be     face down again.
+- Expected Behaviour: If all card pairs have been successfully matched the game should end, the 'Victory' overlay should be displayed and all cards should be flipped back to be     face down again.
-- Observed Results: When user sucessfully matched all the pairs the game ended and an overlay appeared on the screen saying "Victory, you win - Click to restart".The cards in     the background (behind the overlay) flipped back over to be facedown.
+- Observed Results: When user successfully matched all the pairs the game ended and an overlay appeared on the screen saying "Victory, you win - Click to restart".The cards in     the background (behind the overlay) flipped back over to be face down.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If all card pairs have been sucessfully matched the game should end, the 'Victory' overlay should be displayed and all cards should be flipped back to be     face down again.
+- Expected Behaviour: If all card pairs have been successfully matched the game should end, the 'Victory' overlay should be displayed and all cards should be flipped back to be     face down again.
-- Observed Results: When user sucessfully matched all the pairs the game ended and an overlay appeared on the screen saying "Victory, you win - Click to restart".The cards in     the background (behind the overlay) flipped back over to be facedown.
+- Observed Results: When user successfully matched all the pairs the game ended and an overlay appeared on the screen saying "Victory, you win - Click to restart".The cards in     the background (behind the overlay) flipped back over to be face down.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 **Test Case 13:** Victory Conditions met audio

 Landing Page -
-- Expected Behaviour: If all card pairs have been sucessfully matched the game should end and the background music should stop playing and the 'Victory Sound' audio wav file       should be played.
+- Expected Behaviour: If all card pairs have been successfully matched the game should end and the background music should stop playing and the 'Victory Sound' audio wav file       should be played.
 - Observed Results: When user sucessfully matched all the pairs the game ended and the background music stopped playing and the 'Victory' sound played.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If all card pairs have been sucessfully matched the game should end and the background music should stop playing and the 'Victory Sound' audio wav file       should be played.
+- Expected Behaviour: If all card pairs have been successfully matched the game should end and the background music should stop playing and the 'Victory Sound' audio wav file       should be played.
-- Observed Results: When user sucessfully matched all the pairs the game ended and the background music stopped playing and the 'Victory' sound played.
+- Observed Results: When user successfully matched all the pairs the game ended and the background music stopped playing and the 'Victory' sound played.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 **Test Case 14:** Game Over Conditions met

 Landing Page -
-- Expected Behaviour: If all card pairs have not been sucessfully matched within the 100 seconds the game should end, the 'Game Over' overlay should be displayed and all cards     should be flipped back to be face down again.
+- Expected Behaviour: If all card pairs have not been successfully matched within the 100 seconds the game should end, the 'Game Over' overlay should be displayed and all cards     should be flipped back to be face down again.
 - Observed Results: When user did not match all the pairs within the 100 seconds on the timer the game ended.
 An overlay appeared on the screen saying "GAME OVER! - Click to       restart".
-The cards in the background (behind the overlay) flipped back over to be facedown.
+The cards in the background (behind the overlay) flipped back over to be face down.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 Second Page -
-- Expected Behaviour: If all card pairs have not been sucessfully matched within the 100 seconds the game should end, the 'Game Over' overlay should be displayed and all cards     should be flipped back to be face down again.
+- Expected Behaviour: If all card pairs have not been successfully matched within the 100 seconds the game should end, the 'Game Over' overlay should be displayed and all cards     should be flipped back to be face down again.
 - Observed Results: When user did not match all the pairs within the 100 seconds on the timer the game ended.
 An overlay appeared on the screen saying "GAME OVER! - Click to       restart".
 The cards in the background (behind the overlay) flipped back over to be facedown.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.